-The University Honors Program comprises a total of 15 credits.
-Honors Scholars begin the program with one of either of two courses.
-Honors sections of either LACR*102: First-Year Writing Seminar II – Honors or LACR*210: Texts and Contexts [HUMANITIES SEMINAR] – Honors, serve as the gateway course to the Honors Program.
-Scholars must also complete one honors-enriched course in each of the following: one course in their major field of study or discipline, one course from the Division of Liberal Arts and one course in a major or discipline outside of their own field.
+The Honors Program comprises a total of 12 credits.
+Scholars must complete one honors-enriched course in each of the following: one course in their major field of study or discipline; one course from Critical Studies; and, one course in a major or discipline outside of their own field.
 Scholars must also complete the Honors Thesis Tutorial and Colloquia in which scholars complete an Honors Thesis related to the capstone work in their major.

 While not required, Honors Scholars are strongly encouraged to take advantage of opportunities to study internationally in order to broaden the scope of their understanding of their field of study.
 Scholars can accomplish this through a study abroad semester or other short-term travel experiences and courses.

 The ability to understand the nuances of the global and economic factors of their profession

 The ability to present themselves well to potential employers, funders, supporters, etc.